USF-BigDataLab/geopresence/README.md

 Since we're targeting IoT deployments, we will test on a Raspberry Pi.

 * Loading data: what is the speed difference in loading the data between the C and Java versions?
 We should load the data twice, one to initially populate the bitmap, and again to test reinsertion (in the 2nd pass, no new data should be added).
+* Memory consumption: use valgrind / visualvm to record mem usage.
+How many records can we store on a single Pi?
 * Varying insertion sizes: the Java implementation stores incoming points in a sorted map and then inserts them before servicing a query.
 This helps avoid issues with out-of-order insertions with EWAH.
 However, Roaring Bitmaps have no such limitation so we can insert a single point at a time or several.
 For this benchmark, we will vary the insertion size and measure speed (it is likely faster to insert many points at once, but there should be a point of diminishing returns)

 ## Task 2: Probabilistic Point Density Estimation